Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Another popular event is the Crema deth Haro and Crema deth Taro, celebrated in Les and Arties (Val d’Aran), respectively.
 We took part a couple of years ago, and it was impressive!

-It’s similar to Les falles, because a tree trunk is lit.
+It’s similar to Les falles, because locals lit a tree trunk.
 However, the trunk stands in the village’s main square instead of bringing it from the mountains.
 As it burns, people dance, shout, and drink hot wine around it.

 This celebration is declared a Cultural Heritage of Humanity by UNESCO.